 In this six-day leadership program, security officers join their peers at Wharton’s Philadelphia campus for a unique learning engagement.
 The program will enhance their business acumen and effectiveness as leaders in key areas of strategy, negotiation, critical thinking, and managing change.
 Wharton Executive Education and ASIS International, the leading organization for security professionals worldwide, co-developed the custom curriculum to ensure it meets the learning needs of today’s senior security leaders.

-Wharton faculty, led by Professor of Management Michael Useem, an expert in corporate change and leadership, apply their field-based research and the latest strategic insights to help you broaden your perspective on how to communicate the importance of having a robust security program.
+Wharton faculty — led by Professor of Management Michael Useem, an expert in corporate change and leadership — apply their field-based research and the latest strategic insights to help you broaden your perspective on how to communicate the importance of a robust security program.

-The program offers a strategic toolbox to put these business skills to immediate practice, while exploring your own leadership and communication strengths.
+The program offers a strategic toolbox so you can put these business skills into immediate practice, while exploring your own leadership and communication strengths.

 Session topics include:

 Through highly interactive lectures, exercises, and case studies, both in the classroom and in smaller work groups, this program will enable chief security officers to create effective security strategies in a rapidly changing global environment.